Industrial fire safety checklists

 Fire prevention plans must:

-- Cover procedures for controlling workplace ignition sources such as smoking, welding, and burning and
+- Cover procedures for controlling workplace ignition sources such as smoking, welding, and burning.

 - Are fire detection systems and components returned to normal operating conditions as soon as possible after each use or test?

-- Are systems adequately maintained and operated, except during repairs or maintenance?
+- Do you regularly inspect fire detection systems except during repairs or maintenance?

 - Are fire detectors and fire detection systems tested and adjusted often enough to operate correctly and maintain reliability?